Semi-supervised Learning based on Distributionally Robust Optimization: Supplementary Material: Technical Details for Theorem

-In this appendix, we first state the general assumptions to guarantee the validity of the asymptotically optimal selection for the distributional uncertainty size in Section \ref{Sec-Assumptions-SoS-Theorem}.
-In Section \ref{Sec-Proof-SoS-Theorem} we provide a roadmap for the proof of Theorem \ref{SoS_theorem_LM}.
-In the supplementary material, we are more complete details.
+In this supplementary appendix, we first state the general assumptions to guarantee the validity of the asymptotically optimal selection for the distributional uncertainty size in Section \ref{Sec-Assumptions-SoS-Theorem}.
+In Section \ref{Sec-Supp-Th} and \ref{Sec-Supp-Proof} we revisit Theorem \ref{SoS_theorem_LM} and provide a more detailed proof.